You are here

 Every school district or Board of Cooperative Educational Services (BOCES) has professionals trained to evaluate young children’s development including cognitive functioning, motor skills, hearing and vision, speech and language and social emotional development.
 This service is referred to as Child Find.

-The purpose of the child find process is to determine whether a child has a need for early intervention or special education services.
+The purpose of the child find process in preschool is to determine whether a child has a need for special education services.

 Preschool Special Education